cbadenes/r4r/README.md

 ]
 ```

 A new variable named `results` is always available from this template.
 It has all values retrieved in the sparql query so can be iterated to create a list of resources.
-In our example, a list of movies is create with three fields: `uri` , `name` and `budget`.
+In our example, a list of movies is create with two fields: `uri` and `name`.

 Now, a different json message is returned by doing the request [http://localhost:8080/movies](http://localhost:8080/movies)

 ## Paginated Query

 R4R allows you to make paginated queries by simply adding the query param `size` and `offset` since they are special variables.

 If we want the list of only 5 films, it will be enough to request it this way: [http://localhost:8080/movies?size=5](http://localhost:8080/movies?size=5)

 and if we want the next page, enough with:  [http://localhost:8080/movies?size=5&offset=1](http://localhost:8080/movies?size=5&offset=1)

 When considering paginated queries it is necessary to set the `ORDER` option in the Sparql query.